 “My relationship with my sales rep has really been at the core of our success,” Palea says.
 “He’s brought a lot of knowledge into our relationship and has helped to guide the formation of our company.
 He’s truly a mentor with us.
 Throughout every single project we do, he’s always there accommodating whatever we need, and to work for a solution to any problems we encounter.
 It really has been an asset to have him as part of our team.”

-This article was written by PPC Editor Mike Starling and was originally published in the Spring 2018 issue of PPC magazine.
+This article was originally published in the Spring 2018 issue of PPC magazine.
+Story and video interview/production by Mike Starling, PPC Editor, with production assistance by Brett Huus.
 Photography by Laurie Dix.
 Read about other successful painting projects.